Resident Testimonials

 In your opinion, what are the strongest aspects of the UBC Psychiatry residency training program?

-I think there is a really strong psychotherapy component of the program – I’ve really enjoyed that piece.
+I think there is a really strong psychotherapy component of the program – I really enjoyed that piece.
 I also chose to do an addiction medicine fellowship in my fourth year, which I was able to do concurrently with your psychiatry residency without prolonging it.
 The Addiction Medicine Fellowship is probably one of the most cutting edge fellowships in this discipline in North America.
 It’s a really unique feature of the program, and I’m very happy I got to do that during my residency training.

 Can you describe some of the unique learning opportunities the program has offered?

 I got to be in Victoria for the majority of my residency – I really enjoyed being in a smaller centre, and getting to know really well the system that I’m working in.
-In addition to the inpatient residential treatment facilities for concurrent disorders, I have had a lot of unique learning opportunities in child & adolescent psychiatry.
-I found really interesting the inpatient child psychiatry program at a place called Ledger in Victoria, which has a unique inpatient model.
-I also had found that working with the youth population at the Foundry, in both Vancouver and Victoria, to be an amazing experience.
+In addition to the inpatient residential treatment facilities for concurrent disorders, I had a lot of unique learning opportunities in child & adolescent psychiatry.
+I found a really interesting inpatient child psychiatry program at a place called Ledger in Victoria, which has a unique inpatient model.
+I had also found that working with the youth population at the Foundry, in both Vancouver and Victoria, to be an amazing experience.

 What would be the main message you wish to convey to someone who is interested in obtaining their psychiatry residency training at UBC?